GothenburgBitFactory/taskwarrior/doc/devel/contrib/development.md

 ```
 Other possible build types can be `Release`and `Debug`.
 This will build several executables, but the one you want is probably `src/task`.
+When you make changes, just run the last line again.

 ### Building a specific target
 For **only** building the `task` executable, use